 - Exposure.
 Oil, solvents and ozone will deteriorate the elastomer in a stock harmonic balancer.

 - Cracking.
 Excessive power can crack the hub of a stock harmonic balancer.

 - Improper installation / removal.
 Always use a quality puller and installer kit.
 Failure to do may cause misalignment and galling.

 - Excessive belt tension.
 An over-tightened belt may cause crankshaft snout runout and harmonic balancer wobble.

 If you are experiencing any of the above problems it's time to upgrade to a Fluidampr.
 Fluidampr is the leading viscous harmonic balancer in professional motorsports.
-Learn the benefits and discover how it works.

 Non-racing quality viscous dampers are found in high-end luxury and sportscars from OEMs such as BMW, Audi, Lexus, Ferrari and Lamborghini.
 Ram trucks equipped with a 6.7L Cummins Turbo Diesel also feature a non-competition viscous damper.